slothsnow/myrlyn-lang/README.md

 This repository is for translations of [Myrlyn](https://github.com/shundhammer/myrlyn).
 For more information, you can also look into this [issue](https://github.com/shundhammer/myrlyn/issues/45).\
 🌍 For translation work Weblate is used: https://translate.codeberg.org/projects/myrlyn-lang/ \
 📦 It is built at Open Build Service:  https://build.opensuse.org/package/show/home:slothsnow/myrlyn-lang
+## I want to help
+Translation work is done in the Weblate (see above).
+You can login with your GitHub account.
+If your language is already available, just start with translating.
+If you can't find your language, follow the steps below.
 ## Add a language
 If you want to add a language clone this repository and run this command with the desired locale instead of "nl" in the folder "po":
 ```